go-tk/jroh/README.md

 Solution & Framework for **J**SON-**R**PC **o**ver **H**TTP

-## Why Not OpenAPI?
+## Why not OpenAPI?

 OpenAPI addresses the definition of RESTful APIs, when it comes to JSON-RPCs, some important elements for defining RPCs is missing, e.g., service name, method name and RPC error code.

-## The User Story
+## The user story

 1. Users shall define JSON-RPCs in **YAML**.
 2. Users can compile the YAML files into stub (client-side) code and skeleton (server-side) code in **Go**.
 3. Users can compile the YAML files into OpenAPI 3.0 specifications so that it's able to leverage **Swagger UI** as a browser for JSON-RPCs.

+## Features

+TODO

 ## Installation